jan-kreischer/TRUSTED.AI/mkdocs/docs/Pillars/Robustness.md

 ### Model Uncertainty & Confidence Score

-The model uncertainty can be estimated by computing the variance of the model’s predicted probability of the i-th data over multiple runs.
-For the same input the model is expected to predict multiple times.
-If it returns similar probabilities for classes every time, the model is said to be **stable** and robust.
-The [experiment](https://arxiv.org/pdf/2006.16375.pdf) results show that the Model Uncertainty and Confidence Scores are inversely related where the Confidence Score is defined as average prediction probability given a set of data.
+The model uncertainty can be estimated by computing the variance of M independently trained models predicted probability of a data point.
+For the same input the all of the model's predict probabilities for classes.
+If they returns similar probabilities, the model architecture is said to be stable and robust.
+The [experiment](https://arxiv.org/pdf/2006.16375.pdf) results show that the Model Uncertainty and Confidence Scores are inversely related where the Confidence Score is defined as average prediction probability of the group of models.

+For one model we can define Confidence Score as the ratio of probabilities of the predicted class and the second close class.
+Larger ratio can imply a more robust model.

 ### Loss Sensitivity
 Local loss sensitivity quantify the smoothness of a model by estimating its Lipschitz continuity constant.
 Lipschitz constant measures the largest variation of the output of the model under a small change in its input.
 The smaller the value, the smoother the function.